The Green road – the author publishes in traditional journals and deposits his/her work in an open archive, as long as the publisher’s policy allows:

 - No embargo period before the work can be disseminated as Open Access

-Today self-archiving is allowed by most of the publishers.
-However, it is always recommended to check which version of the work is allowed for self-archiving.
+Self-archiving is allowed by most of the publishers.
+However, it is always recommended to check which version of the work is permitted for self-archiving.

 An embargo period may be requested by the publisher before allowing the deposit of the work in an open archive.
 The embargo begins the same day the article is published online in its definitive and citable version and is applied to the allowed version only (e.g. post-print).